 - a.
 Water quality composition must be monitored frequently, if necessary daily, depending on the system, time of year and lifecycle stage of stock. - b.
-Water quality assessment procedure must be detailed in the VHWP (see HH 1). - c.
-If water quality departs from the acceptable range, immediate action must be taken to identify the problems and rectify the situation promptly.
-Records of the action taken must be kept in an auditable format. - d.
-Deterioration of water quality due to fouled nets or overfeed must be avoided.
+Water quality assessment procedure must be detailed in the Veterinary Health and Welfare Plan (see HH 1). - c.
+If water quality departs from the acceptable range, immediate action must be taken to identify the problems and rectify the situation promptly. - d.
+Deterioration of water quality due to fouled nets or over feeding must be avoided.